funkyfuture/inxs/docs/usage.rst

       or as conditionally executed ``handlers`` of a :class:`inxs.Rule`.
 Any of their signature's :term:`argument` s must be available in :attr:`inxs.Transformation._available_symbols` upon the time the function gets called.

+   transformation root
+      This is the element that a transformation instance is called with.
+Any traverser will return neither its ancestors nor its siblings.

    transformation steps
       Transformation steps are :term:`handler functions <handler function>` or :class:`inxs.Rule`